Dlowery2120/buy-car-devante-daulen/README2.md

-# Car Loan App
+# Buy Car App
-Car loan app is a cli application that allows User to select a car, arrange loan, and see if qualified
+Car loan app is a cli application that allows User to select a car, arrange loan, see if qualified, and buy a car.
 ## Models
 * User
 * Loan